gc-cmsc495/PythonBacktester/README.txt

 ending date (February 31, 2015).
 Note that the dates simply define the lower and upper bounds of the sample period (they don't have to exist).

+The queried ticker can also be changed withon the configuration file.